Criticism of Israel: Critics of Israel who have been accused of antisemitism

 Musician Roger Waters is a critic of Israel's treatment of Palestinians, and was accused by the ADL of using anti-Semitic imagery in one of his recent musical productions.
 Waters responded by stating that the ADL regularly portrays critics of Israel as anti-Semitic, and that "it is a screen they [the ADL] hide behind".

-In 2002 Desmond Tutu is a critic of Israel who has compared Israel's policies to apartheid South Africa.
+In 2002, Desmond Tutu, a critic of Israel, compared Israel's policies to apartheid-era South Africa.
 Tutu wrote that criticism of Israel is suppressed in the United States, and that criticisms of Israel are "immediately dubbed anti-Semitic".

 Michael Prior was a vocal critic of Israel's treatment of Palestinians, and who was frequently accused of anti-Semitism, yet he was careful to distinguish between anti-Zionism and anti-Semitism.

-Ken Livingstone, former Mayor of London, was accused of antisemitism for a variety of comments, including remarks criticizing Israel's treatment of Palestinians.
+Ken Livingstone, former mayor of London, was accused of antisemitism for a variety of comments, including remarks criticizing Israel's treatment of Palestinians.
 In response, Livingstone wrote "For 20 years Israeli governments have attempted to portray anyone who forcefully criticizes the policies of Israel as anti-semitic.
 The truth is the opposite: the same universal human values that recognize the Holocaust as the greatest racist crime of the 20th century require condemnation of the policies of successive Israeli governments – not on the absurd grounds that they are Nazi or equivalent to the Holocaust, but because ethnic cleansing, discrimination and terror are immoral."

 Peace activist Cindy Sheehan claimed she has been improperly accused of being anti-Semitic because of her anti-war position, particularly her criticism of the Israel lobby and Israel's actions towards Palestinians.
 Sheehan emphasized that her criticism of Israel is "not to be construed as hatred of all Jews".